kuure/single-page-portfolio/README.md

 The settings are commented in the CSS file itself.

-There is no text visible in the browser window, but if you open your file in a browser now you should see a pale yellow background.
+There is no text visible in the browser window, but if you open your file in a browser now you should see a bright red background.